wesvane1/wesvane1/README.md

+## About Me
 - 🔭 I’m currently a Full Stack Intern for Riafox
 - 🌱 I’m currently learning Angular and Node
-- 🎓 I am set to graduate in April 2025 with a BS in Software Engieering and a Web Development Certificate (Angular and NodeJS)
+- 🎓 I am set to graduate in September 2025 with a BS in Software Engieering and a Web Development Certificate (Angular and NodeJS)
 - 💬 Ask me about Formula One racing, I love it!
 - 📫 How to reach me: email me at wesside27@byui.edu

+## Technology and Tools
+- 🚀 Proficient in: Angular, Node, Python, C#, JS, TS, SCSS, HTML5
+- ⭐️ Skills: nunchuck skills, bow hunting skills, computer hacking skills

 <!--